Jimmy Martin: Music career

 Three important components of Martin's unique sound, besides his cutting tenor voice, were tight trio singing, sometimes a female high-baritone fourth part, and the use of a snare drum in place of mandolin to keep the back-beat.

 Among Martin's biggest hits of the 1960s were "Hit Parade of Love", "Sophronie", "Stepping Stones", "Tennessee", and "Widow Maker" (a popular truck driver's song).
 His instrumentals (with the Sunny Mountain Boys), such as "Theme Time", "Bear Tracks" and "Red Rooster", featured ultra-crisp playing by a series of banjo players including Sam "Porky" Hutchins, J.D.
 Crowe, Vernon McIntyre Jr. and Bill Emerson, and, powered by Martin's guitar runs, set a standard for bluegrass instrumentals that was influential.

 In the 1960s and 1970s, Jimmy Martin's Sunny Mountain Boys included singer and instrumentalist Gloria Belle, who is considered the first female lead singer in bluegrass.
 She toured Japan with Martin during 1975.
 In regards to her playing, Martin said jokingly, "She's not very good, but we let her sing with us 'cause we feel sorry for her."

 Martin was famous as a dangerously unpredictable, but highly entertaining stage presence.
 He freely acknowledged his problems with drinking and volatile mood swings, which kept him from realizing his lifelong dream of joining the Grand Ole Opry.

 He made frequent appearances on the Louisiana Hayride and Wheeling, West Virginia's WWVA Jamboree (renamed Jamboree U.S.A. in the 1960s), as well as the Grand Ole Opry, but was never invited to join the latter.
 In 1973, he performed on Bill Monroe's Brown County Jamboree.

 He performed on the Nitty Gritty Dirt Band's 1971 album, Will the Circle Be Unbroken, as well as Volume II (1989) and Volume III (2002).

 He joined producers Randall Franks and Alan Autry for the In the Heat of the Night cast CD Christmas Time's A Comin, performing "Christmas Time's A Comin'" with the cast on the CD released on Sonlite and MGM/UA.

 Death

 Martin died in Nashville on May 14, 2005, after having been diagnosed with bladder cancer more than a year earlier.
 He is interred in the Spring Hill Cemetery in Nashville's Madison neighborhood.
 A report of his death in the Toronto Star called him "one of the greatest vocalists in bluegrass."

 Legacy

 In 1995, Martin was inducted into the International Bluegrass Music Hall of Honor.
 A documentary on his life, King of Bluegrass: The Life and Times of Jimmy Martin, was released in 2003.
-Martin is also featured in the documentary film High Lonesome.
+Martin is also featured in the documentary film High Lonesome: The Story of Bluegrass Music.

 Martin's hobby was raccoon hunting with dogs; he featured his hunting dogs on the covers of several LP albums and wrote songs celebrating their prowess.
 His troubles with the Nashville music industry are memorialized in "The Death of Jimmy Martin", a song by Tom Russell on The Wounded Heart of America album.